Joreh-T/dotfiles/README.md

+# Usage Instructions

+Clone the current repository into the `"$HOME\dotfiles"` directory.

-Use `setup.ps1` to apply the configuration in a Windows environment.
+* Use `setup.ps1` to apply the configuration in a Windows environment.

-Use `setup.sh` to apply the configuration in a Linux environment.
+* Use `setup.sh` to apply the configuration in a Linux environment.